BAMresearch/probeye/docs/installation.md

 ```
 ````

-Please note that there are several dependencies, including [pytorch](https://pytorch.org/), which might take some time to download and install, if they are not installed in your environment yet.
+Please note that there are several dependencies which might take some time to download and install, if they are not installed in your environment yet.

 [repository]: https://github.com/BAMresearch/probeye